-At the age of 18, before beginning his studies at Columbia University, Gonzalez took summer courses in the English Department at the University of Texas Rio Grande Valley (formerly Pan American University) in Edinburg, Texas.
-His first college paper was on California poet Robinson Jeffers.
+At the age of 18, before beginning his studies at Columbia University, Gonzalez took summer courses in the English and Economics departments at the University of Texas Rio Grande Valley (UTRGV, formerly Pan American University) in Edinburg, Texas.
+His first college paper was on poet Robinson Jeffers.

 Gonzalez played in an indie rock band, John Heartfield, which was active during 1995 to 1999.
 The band’s original line-up included Whitney Leigh on guitar and vocals, Gonzalez on bass, and Keith Challberg on drums.
 Later the band added Liz Ross on rhythm guitar, and substituted Pat Spurgeon on drums (they performed as Hannah).
 One of the band’s songs Blue Moustache was used in the soundtrack of the movie Road Kill (1999) a film produced and starred in by Jennifer Rubin and directed by Matthew Leutwyler.

 Gonzalez playing bass at Cafe du Nord in San Francisco.